Want to know how far you’ve come? You need to know where you started.

 Where to Get Blood Tests Done

 Ideally, your primary care physician can order these blood tests for you.
-But, while laws in a few states expressly prohibit it, in some states you can have blood drawn and tested at private labs.
-A Google search turns up a few possibilities:
+But, while laws in a few states expressly prohibit it, in many states you can have blood drawn and tested at private labs or use at-home testing kits